 That's why, if I'm looking to try out a new company, I want to make sure I can do something other than trash their packaging at the end of its use.

-Here are 10 cosmetic brands with recycling programs that you can consider!
+Here are 10 cosmetic brands with recycling programs that you should know about if you purchase from these brands.
 They are ranked by factors such as (1) comprehensiveness of the recycling program, (2) focus on reusing rather than burning packaging, (3) location of recycling center, (4) specifics provided on recycling process, and (5) access to drop-off locations.

 Origins offers a recycling program for any brand of cosmetics and was actually the first company to create a recycling program in the beauty industry back in 2009.
 The program accepts any type of primary product packaging, excluding sample sizes and applicator brushes, sponges, etc. To participate, bring any cosmetic packaging to the nearest retail store and deliver it to the customer service counter.
 The products are then either recycled or burned for energy recovery.
 This service is only available in North America currently.